GGPotato/Cos470-1/FinalExam.md

 Convince me you know what these words mean.
 You could give a reason you would use one, explain what they do, or show examples.
 * Solution File (3 points)
 ```
+its the strcuture and organization of a file. where to go, what to call and in what order to get the program to run.

 ```
 * Project Reference (3 points)
 ```
+basicaly a way for the project in visual studios to know where to find components of the program

 ```
 * NuGet Package (3 points)
 ```
+is a package manager that allows for easy add removal and updates of current external libraries